DE|EN

 What makes asbestos dangerous

 Asbestos fibres are so fine that they bypass the filters of the airways and penetrate deep into the lung.
 There the body cannot break them down, they remain.
-Over years and decades they can scar the lung tissue (asbestosis), trigger lung cancer or cause a pleural mesothelioma, an aggressive tumour of the pleura that arises almost exclusively from asbestos.
+Over years and decades they can scar the lung tissue (asbestosis), trigger lung cancer or cause a pleural mesothelioma, an aggressive tumour of the pleura that arises predominantly from asbestos.
+We cover the medicine, from dose to fibre type, in detail in the article Asbestos and health.

 What is insidious is the latency: between fibre exposure and illness there are typically 20 to 40 years.
 Anyone falling ill today was often exposed in the 1970s or 1980s.
-There is no level below which the risk is demonstrably zero.
+There is no level below which the risk is demonstrably zero (IARC Monograph 100C).
 So this is not about panic, but about prevention: before any intervention, know what is built in.

 When asbestos becomes dangerous